job963/jxNmaImport/docs/help.md

 The first column contains the identification value, the text or values which let the module identify the individual product.
 The following columns are containing the update values.
 A csv file can have multiple update columns.

 The first line (row) of the csv file contains the definition of the database fields, which should be updated.
+If the name of column is empty, this column will be ignored on import.
 The following lines are containing the update data.

 ## Examples